Baclofen: Routes of administration

-Baclofen can be administered transdermally as part of a pain-relieving and muscle-relaxing topical cream mix at a compounding pharmacy, orally or intrathecally (directly into the cerebral spinal fluid) using a pump implanted under the skin.
+Baclofen can be administered, orally, intrathecally (directly into the cerebral spinal fluid) using a pump implanted under the skin, or transdermally as part of a pain-relieving and muscle-relaxing topical cream mix (also containing gabapentin and clonidine) prepared at a compounding pharmacy.

 Intrathecal pumps offer much lower doses of baclofen because they are designed to deliver the medication directly to the spinal fluid rather than going through the digestive and blood system first.
-A drug concentration in the cerebrospinal fluid more than 10 times greater than when given orally is achieved with this route versus.
+A drug concentration in the cerebrospinal fluid more than 10 times greater than when given orally is achieved with this route.
 At the same time the blood concentration levels are almost undetectable, thus minimizing side effects.

 Besides those with spasticity, intrathecal administration is also used in patients with cerebral palsy or multiple sclerosis who have severe painful spasms which are not controllable by oral baclofen.
 With pump administration, a test dose is first injected into the spinal fluid to assess the effect, and if successful in relieving spasticity, a chronic intrathecal catheter is inserted from the spine through the abdomen and attached to the pump which is implanted under the abdomen's skin, usually by the ribcage.
 The pump is computer-controlled for automatic dosage and its reservoir can be replenished by percutaneous injection.
-The pump also has to be replaced every five years or so when the battery is changed.
+The pump also has to be replaced every five to seven years or so.

 Other names

-Synonyms include chlorophenibut.
-Brand names include Beklo, Baclodol, Flexibac, Gablofen, Kemstro, Liofen, Lioresal, Lyflex, Clofen, Muslofen, Bacloren, Baklofen, Sclerofen, Pacifen and others.
+Other names include: Fleqsuvy, Gablofen, Kemstro, Lioresal, Lyvispah, Ozobax.

 Research

 Baclofen is being studied for the treatment of alcoholism.
 Evidence as of 2019 is not conclusive enough to recommend its use for this purpose.
-In 2014, the French drug agency ANSM issued a 3-year temporary recommendation allowing the use of baclofen in alcoholism.
+In 2014, the French drug agency ANSM issued a three-year temporary recommendation allowing the use of baclofen in alcoholism.
 In 2018, baclofen received a Marketing Authorization for use in alcoholism treatment from the agency if all other treatments are not effective.

-It is being studied along with naltrexone and sorbitol for Charcot-Marie-Tooth disease (CMT), a hereditary disease that causes peripheral neuropathy.
+It is being studied along with naltrexone and sorbitol for Charcot–Marie–Tooth disease (CMT), a hereditary disease that causes peripheral neuropathy.
 It is also being studied for cocaine addiction.
 Baclofen and other muscle relaxants are being studied for potential use for persistent hiccups.

 From 2014 to 2017 baclofen misuse, toxicity and use in suicide attempts among adults in the US increased.